The Wait for Concrete to Dry

 All Eyes on the Goal, Not the Clock

-The ultimate goal in a construction project to end up with an installed flooring system that’s problem-free for the long term.
+The ultimate goal of a construction project to end up with an installed flooring system that’s problem-free for the long term.

 When the construction schedule leaves no room for moisture issues in the concrete to be properly dealt with, there’s a temptation to rush the project and invite flooring failure.